-Professional snowboarder, skateboarder and two-time Olympic gold medalist Shaun White first started playing the guitar after winning one as a trophy.
+Professional snowboarder, skateboarder and three-time Olympic gold medalist Shaun White first started playing the guitar after winning one as a trophy.
 Music has carried him throughout his entire career, including tracks by AC/DC and ELO that get him in competition mode.
 Shaun will be bringing a two-day music and sports event called Air + Style to the Rose Bowl this February.

 For More: http://www.shaunwhite.com/